tanmaybansal789/TEngine_ECS/README.md

 context2.registerComponent<PositionComponent>();
 context2.registerComponent<VelocityComponent>();
 context2.registerComponent<HealthComponent>();
+std::stringstream buffer;

-buffer << context; // Serialize the source context into the buffer buffer >> context2; // Deserialize the buffer into the destination context
+buffer << context; // Serialise the source context into the buffer buffer >> context2; // Deserialise the buffer into the destination context

 // Now context2 has all entities and components from context
 ```